sourcegraph/handbook/content/people-ops/travel.md

 -   This is designed to allow each team to hold at least one event every six months (in addition to the company-wide events above).
 -   This budget can be used for travel *(airfare, trains, etc.)*, lodging *(hotels, rental homes, etc.)*, events, meals and entertainment.
 -   Teams are expected to use discretion about what events are appropriate for team outings.
 Be inclusive of all of the groups interests.
 -   Reserve plenty of time for just hanging out, touring around, and having fun.
-Quality time with eachother is important.
+Quality time with each other is important.
 -   If one individual is a member of multiple teams, they will receive the same amount for each of their teams.
 -   The budget can be used for online team bonding events if the team prefers.
 See our [**Remote-friendly team bonding document**](https://docs.google.com/document/d/1tvWXo0nu49yhn7f0lWIHBwCKfTvoSftbN2j7um0joWI/edit?ts=60906da4) for ideas.